What is Victoria Symphony Splash?

 Victoria Symphony Splash

-From a floating stage in the Inner Harbour, Maestra Tania Miller, the orchestra, Splash Young Soloists, pipers and an opening act will entertain thousands at this one of a kind outdoor symphony event.
+From a floating stage in the Inner Harbour, Maestro Christian Kluxen, the orchestra, Splash Young Soloists, pipers and an opening act will entertain thousands at this one of a kind outdoor symphony event.
 Grab a seat on the lawns of the BC Legislature, the Empress lawn, or reserve a Grandstand seat for this wonderful event.

 This one day festival happens right by the water at where Government St. meets Belleville St. in Victoria’s picturesque Inner Harbour.
-Events begin at 1:00 pm with the Splash Family Zone, and the barge entertainment begins at 4:00 pm with Chris Millington and Dancin’.
+Events begin at 1:00 pm with the Splash Family Zone, and the barge entertainment begins with the Naden Band.
 The Victoria Symphony concert begins at 7:30 pm.